MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 ## Supported configurations

-For RevoScaleR, remote compute context is available for these platforms: SQL Server, HDInsight, Teradata, HadoopMR and Spark, and Microsoft R Server (Linux and Windows).
+For RevoScaleR, remote compute context is available for these platforms: SQL Server, HDInsight, Teradata, HadoopMR and Spark, and Machine Learning Server (Linux and Windows).
 RevoScaleR functions like `RxSpark`, `RxHadoopMR`, or `RxInSQLServer` are used to set the compute context.

 For revoscalepy, Spark is the only compute context supported in this release.
 It can be local or remote.
 Spark must be 2.0-2.4 over Hadoop Distributed File System (HDFS).